mbarbas11/toDo/README.md

-# toDoList
+# toDoList practice
-exercise for codinghub
+exercise for codinghub, learning basics of javascript + HTML and CSS